ChiefBunga/dsp/03-command_line.md

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do.
 (Use the 8 items above and add a couple of your own.)

-pwd - Show current working directory mkdir - create a directory rm -r - delete a directory rm - delete a file touch - create a file mv - rename a file ls -a - list all hidden files cp - copy a file cd .. - change directory to parent directory clear - clear terminal screen
+'pwd' - Show current working directory
+'mkdir' - create a directory
+'rm -r' - delete a directory
+'rm' - delete a file
+'touch' - create a file
+'mv' - rename a file
+'ls -a' - list all hidden files
+'cp' - copy a file
+'cd ..' - change directory to parent directory
+'clear' - clear terminal screen

 ---